Lord Peter Views the Body: The Fantastic Horror of the Cat in the Bag

 Two motorcyclists enter into a high speed chase on the Great North Road, which carries on for many miles and passes many startled passers-by and motorists.
 They are blocked from tearing through a village by a brave policeman, who stands in their way.
 The second motorist (Mr Walters) explains that he was only chasing the first motorist (Mr Simpkins) because Simpkins dropped a bag further up the road.
 Simpkins vehemently denies owning the bag, much to Walters' astonishment as he actually saw the bag fall from Simpkin's bike.
 A passer-by discovers that the bag in question contains part of a corpse, and the two motorcyclists are detained just as Lord Peter arrives to claim the bag, which he claims was full of jewellery and was stolen from him.

 Suspicious, the policeman takes all three in for questioning, and Wimsey insists that he be given no preferential treatment, as he too wants this matter looked into.
 Wimsey recognizes the face of the dead woman as that of a wealthy socialite who horribly mistreated her husband.
 The socialite, who recently disappeared, was said to have travelled to America, and her husband was supposed to sail to meet her in a few days' time.
 Further inquiries elicit that Simpkins, who runs a delivery service, was unwittingly hired by the jewel thief to pick up the bag of stolen jewels at a local baggage depot.
 He knew nothing of either crime, nor was he aware that he was given the wrong bag at the depot as both bags were identical.
 He also did not discover the gruesome contents until much later.
-Afraid he would be arrested, Simpkins then loosened the straps to get rid of the bag so it would fall, but Walters happened to see the moment the bag fell and kindly tried to return it, setting up the events of the story.
+Afraid he would be arrested, Simpkins then attempted to get rid of the bag, but Walters happened to see the moment the bag fell and kindly tried to return it, setting up the events of the story.
 Both motorcyclists make up their disagreement, deciding to someday have a more legal race.

 Wimsey recovers his own bag of jewels from the depot, and lays a trap for the socialite's husband on the steamer bound for America.
 The murderer is quickly arrested, and his final fate is left unknown.